neurospin/scripts/2017_bipli_lithium_imaging/readme.txt

 Once this is done, we may now do a correction based on the calculated T1 value of the Lithium of this patient and the phantom acquisitions.

 Once this is over, the main scripts doing the repositioning of the lithium files to the MNI space can be launched.
-This is done using spm processes.
+This is done using spm12 processes.
 Specifically: First, the Lithium data matrix is compared to the Lithium 7T anatomical image to ensure that they are aligned in spm.
 Then, the 7T anatomical image is coregistered to the 3T anatomical image, (using only translations and rotations), and the rotation matrix is then applied to the matrix of the Lithium image to place it in the 3T space.